-The Journal of Patient Safety recently performed a study and found at least 210,000 deaths per year were associated with preventable harm in hospitals.
-And this number does not include hospital incidents of medical errors, misdiagnosis, or failure to diagnose that may have gone unreported in order to avoid liability.
-When using the journal’s estimated figure of 400,000 preventable deaths per year as the result of hospital negligence, it is one of the leading causes of death in the U.S. These medical malpractice deaths are made all the more tragic because they could have been prevented.
-If you or someone you know has been a victim of misdiagnosis or failure to diagnose, contact our Philadelphia misdiagnosis attorney for help.
+The Journal of Patient Safety found at least 210,000 deaths per year occurred from preventable harm in hospitals.
+However, this number does not include incidents of medical errors, misdiagnosis, or failure to diagnose.
+These often go unreported in order to avoid liability.
+Medical malpractice deaths are made all the more tragic because they could have been prevented.

-Cancer – One of the worst diagnoses a patient can receive, cancer is a progressive disease, meaning it may take weeks to months to spread throughout the body.
-When caught early, it can usually be treated with better outcomes.
+- Cancer – One of the worst diagnoses a patient receives, cancer is a progressive disease.
+This means it may take weeks to months to spread throughout the body.
+When caught early, treatments provide better outcomes for patients.
 If there is a delay in diagnosis or failure to diagnose, cancer can spread throughout the body with devastating consequences.

-Stroke – When blood flow to the brain is interrupted, patients suffer a stroke and must be immediately seen in an ER to minimize the damage and ensure the patient has the best chance of recovery.
+- Stroke – An interruption in the blood supply to the brain causes patients to suffer a stroke.
+Patients need immediate emergency medical care to minimize the damage and ensure the best chance of recovery.
 Strokes are one of the most commonly misdiagnosed neurological conditions.

-An Institute of Medicine report commissioned by the U.S. government contends that most Americans will experience at least one medical diagnostic error.
+An Institute of Medicine report contends that most Americans will experience at least one medical diagnostic error in their lifetime.
 These errors can occur for a variety of reasons, including doctor distraction and inattentiveness to the patient or failing to perform the appropriate diagnostic testing.

-If you or someone you know has been a victim of misdiagnosis or failure to diagnose in Pennsylvania, contact our Philadelphia misdiagnosis attorney as soon as possible for a confidential and free consultation.
+Regardless of the cause, if you or someone you love has been a victim of misdiagnosis or failure to diagnose in Pennsylvania, contact Lopez McHugh LLP as soon as possible for a confidential and free consultation.
 Our attorneys can answer your questions about misdiagnosis claims and explain your legal rights.